Notice:

-Insurance Claims in Houston
+4. → Insurance Claims

 In addition, an insurance company can reject your claim if they feel that the amount of money that you are asking for is inflated.
 The appraiser is the person responsible for evaluating your claim and deciding if it is reasonable.
 By contacting my office, I can assure you that we will give quality support while you are making your claim so that any rejection can be avoided.
 Call now to schedule a confidential consultation.

-How to File an Insurance Claim
+How To File An Insurance Claim

 After incurring damage to your business, it is important to quickly take certain steps to file an insurance claim.
 Failure to take immediate action could result in failure to get any coverage.

 • Contact your insurance provider: Find out where you can send a written notice of your claim which should include a description of the incident and the damages that were incurred.
-Once you provide them with written notice then by law they are required to investigate your claim within 15 days (Tex.
+Once you provide them with written notice, then by law, they are required to investigate your claim within 15 days (Tex.
 Ins.
-Code § 542.055; BOR ¶ 30) so you should do this even if the company tells you that you don't have to give written notice.
+Code § 542.055; BOR ¶ 30), so you should do this even if the company tells you that you don’t have to give written notice.

 • Record the scene: Though you may want to jump right in and clean up the mess, take some time to take pictures or video record the damages.
 Illustrations are priceless in providing proof of losses should there be a dispute later down the road.
 Conduct your own assessment of the scene even if an insurance agent has come to evaluate the losses.
 Different adjusters can be put on claims at different points of the process and mistakes can happen or information can be lost.
 Only rely on yourself to fully document everything!